top of page

 TABLE OF CONTENT Start: What is CPF?
 Filling out the form Protocol de Atedimento Live or Online RER Form How do I receive my CPF?
 First of all, what is CPF and why should you apply for it?
 CPF is the Brazilian individual taxpayer registry identification or so called tax ID.
 You will need CPF to: -Buy SIM cards -Start a company -Purchase real estate -Purchase vehicles -Open bank accounts -Buy items online -Use healthcare services -Take part in education system As you can see, obtaining your CPF is very important and you will require this document for most of the activities in Brazil.
 I will now guide you step-by-step on how to do your CPF application: You will need to fill out a form to generate the CPF creation process, click here to open the form website.
 NOTE: This form can also be done in-person at the Brazilian embassy/consulate in your country on their computers.
 IMPORTANT FOR USA READERS: The drop-down menu for the DDI (country prefix) of your contact phone number doesn't include "001" or "1" for the USA country code, use 020 and explain it in the e-mail . -Thank you r/ HangarQueen 2.
 You will receive CPF - Protocol de Atedimento on your e-mail.
 NOTE: Protocol is valid for 90 days.
 3. Now, you will either need to visit Brazilian embassy/consulate in your country with the following documents: -Passport -Protocol de Atedimento (print it and bring it with you) -Utility bill (to prove your residency) -Birth certificate OR You will need to write an email to atendimentorfb.08@rfb.gov.br about your application for CPF online.
 I suggest you follow this video and skip to 2:18 where the content creator The TMax explains what you should include in your email to Receita Federal.
 4. You will be presented with a form to sign called RER by MRE (Ministry of foreign affairs), make sure to check all the data is correct and sign it.
 5. Once done, all you need to do is wait for your CPF to be generated, embassy/consulate will email it to you in a PDF file.
 CONGRATULATIONS, YOU NOW HAVE A CPF!

-- How to Open a Brazilian Bank Account as a Foreigner
+• How to Pay With PIX as a Foreigner

 TABLE OF CONTENT What is "Aprenda Mais" website?
 Which documents do I need?
 Which fields of study are available?
 What is "Aprenda Mais" website?
 Aprenda Mais website is a Brazilian government website introduced by the Brazilian Ministry of Education (MEC) which aims to train and educate society online with a big selection of FREE online courses.
 The website itself offers many useful courses, from basic to expert difficulty with real certification by the Brazilian government, whether you are interested in putting to the test your Duolingo knowledge of Spanish, Portuguese, French or many other languages, or simply want to expand your knowledge without expensive courses with hidden certification costs.
 I myself will be using this website to check my Brazilian Portuguese knowledge to see if I'm fit to apply for the CELPE-Bras exam, while also getting some certificates from the website.
 Most of the certificates come from IFRS, which is the Federal Institution in Rio Grande do Sul.
 2. Which documents do I need?
 You will be surprised that you do not need a CPF to attend Aprenda Mais courses and you can do everything with a passport.
 Certificates also don't require a CPF and will be issued to you using your passport number.
 You can use CPF or your passport to make an account as well as attend courses and their respective exams, you will also need to provide an email addres, your name and surname, select your race, write down your household income and let the website know if you have any studying deficiencies.
 You can access the official Brazilian goverment website here .
 3. Which fields of study are available?
 Currently there are over 250 courses available with many different subjects and topics you can choose from: WELL THERE YOU GO, I HOPE THAT THIS WEBSITE HELPS YOU IN THE FUTURE AND YOU GET SOME AWESOME CERTIFICATES!